Ian Smith: Forming the Rhodesian Front

-The RF ignored the April 1962 Federal elections, deeming them irrelevant, and instead concentrated on the Southern Rhodesian elections that were due at the end of the year.
-Whitehead attempted to curb the continuing black-nationalist violence through new legislation and in September 1962 banned ZAPU, arresting 1,094 of its members and describing it as a "terrorist organisation", but he was still seen by much of the electorate as too liberal.
-He set a general election for 14 December 1962.
-A number of corporations that had previously funded UFP campaigning this time backed the RF.
-The RF campaign exploited the chaos in the Congo and the uncertainty regarding Southern Rhodesia's future to create a theme of urgency—it pledged to keep power "in responsible hands", to defend the Land Apportionment Act, to oppose compulsory integration, and to win Southern Rhodesian independence.
+The RF did not contest the April 1962 federal elections, regarding them as less important than the Southern Rhodesian elections due later that year.
+Whitehead attempted to restrict black nationalist activity through new legislation and, in September 1962, banned ZAPU, arrested 1,094 of its members and described it as a "terrorist organisation".
+Despite this, many white voters continued to regard him as too liberal.
+He called a general election for 14 December 1962.
+Several corporations that had previously supported UFP campaigns instead funded the RF.
+The RF campaign emphasised political instability in the Congo and uncertainty over Southern Rhodesia's future.
+It promised to keep power "in responsible hands", retain the Land Apportionment Act, oppose compulsory integration and secure Southern Rhodesian independence.

-The electoral race was close-run until the night before election day, when Whitehead made what proved a fatal political gaffe by telling a public meeting at Marandellas that he would appoint a black Cabinet minister immediately if he won the election, and might soon have as many as six.
-This statement appeared on the radio news just before the polling booths opened the next morning, and stunned white voters.
-Many abandoned Whitehead at the last minute.
-The results, announced on 15 December 1962, put the RF into government with 35 "A"-roll seats to the UFP's 15 "A"-roll and 14 "B"-roll seats.
+The election remained competitive until shortly before polling day, when Whitehead told a public meeting at Marandellas that he would appoint a black Cabinet minister immediately if re-elected, and that as many as six black ministers might soon follow.
+The statement was broadcast on the radio news shortly before polling opened the next morning and caused concern among many white voters.
+The results, announced on 15 December 1962, gave the RF 35 "A"-roll seats, against the UFP's 15 "A"-roll and 14 "B"-roll seats.
 (Note: The remaining "B"-roll seat was won by Ahrn Palley, a liberal white independent who generally opposed the RF.
 The Field government thus had a working majority of five seats.)
-Few had expected this; even the RF was somewhat taken aback by its victory, though Smith later described feeling "quietly confident" on election day.
-Contesting the Umzingwane constituency in the rural south-west, he bested the UFP's Reginald Segar by 803 votes to 546.
+The result was unexpected by many observers, and even the RF was surprised by the extent of its victory, though Smith later wrote that he had felt "quietly confident" on election day.
+Standing in the rural south-western constituency of Umzingwane, he defeated the UFP candidate Reginald Segar by 803 votes to 546.